SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     ![](./images/13.png)
     </kbd>

-11. On the Cloud Central overview page, we see a status CREATING next to the instance we just initiated to create.
+11. If using a non-trial account, on the Cloud Central overview page, you'll see a status CREATING next to the instance you just provisioned.
     <kbd>
     ![](./images/14.png)
     </kbd>

-12. By clicking on this status (hyperlink) we get details on when the instance creation was initiated.
+12. If using a non-trial account, by clicking on this status (hyperlink) we get details on when the instance creation was initiated.
 Once the instance is created, the status will be changed to Running.
     <kbd>
     ![](./images/19.png)
     </kbd>